torchlard/Notes/Message_queue/rabbitmq_theory.md

 - consumer's TCP connection / channel can be closed before successful delivery

+# binding
+relationship between an exchange and a queue queue is interested in message from this exchange

 # Exchanges
 producer can only send msg to an exchange